bernatj/AI-based-attribution/README.md

 # AI-based-Attribution
 This repository contains the basic scripts to perform the attribution of extreme weather events based on the adaptation of the pseudo-global warming approach applied to AI-based weather models like FourCastNetv2 and Pangu Weather.

-For more information on these models, visit the [FourCastNet GitHub page](https://github.com/openai/fourcastnet) and the [Pangu Weather GitHub page](https://github.com/baidu-research/pangu-weather).
+For more information on how to get to run this trainned weather models, visit the [Earth2MIP Github Repo](https://github.com/NVIDIA/earth2mip).

 This repository is structured into the following subdirectories containing the relevant scripts to perform the rapid attribution of extreme events.

 1. **Model init data preprocessing scripts**:
     This directory contains all needed scripts to prepare the input files to run FourCastNet or Pangu Weather.

-    - preprocessed CMIP6 data is needed to calculate the climate deltas applied to initial conditions.
-We provide the multimodel mean of 10 models.
-CMIP6 hiostoricla data is aviualbale through the ESGF nodes here:
+    - Preprocessed CMIP6 data is needed to calculate the climate deltas applied to initial conditions.
+We provide the multimodel mean of 10 models interpolated to a common grid of 2.5x2.5deg.
+Preprocessed files needed to apply the Anthropogenic Climate change (ACC) deltas can be found in the data folder in this repository.
+CMIP6 historical data is available through the ESGF nodes [here](https://aims2.llnl.gov/search/cmip6/).

 2. **AI model simulation scripts**:
     This directory contains the basic scripts to be able to run the AI-based weather models.
 Using the external package Earth2MIP we have tested FourCastNetv2 and Pangu Weather, but depending on your hardware you might be able to use other models too.